thosgood/this-weeks-finds/markdown/101-151/week140.md

-the mathematical foundations of quantum mechanics (von Neumann algebras, the Stone-Von Neumann theorem and so on), ergodic theory, his work on Hilbert's fifth problem, the Manhattan project, game theory, the theory of self-reproducing cellular automata\....
+the mathematical foundations of quantum mechanics (von Neumann algebras, the Stone-Von Neumann theorem and so on), ergodic theory, his work on Hilbert's fifth problem, the Manhattan project, game theory, the theory of self-reproducing cellular automata....
 You may or may not like him, but you can't help being awed.
 Hans Bethe, no dope himself, said of von Neumann that "I always thought his brain indicated that he belonged to a new species, an evolution beyond man".
 The mathematician Polya said